Theodore Roosevelt Presidential Library: Board, staff, and supporters

+During the period of planning, design, and construction, the presidential library project was housed in a small office in downtown Medora.

 Linda Pancratz, CEO and Chairwoman of Mountain Capital, is Chair of the Theodore Roosevelt Presidential Library Foundation Board of Trustees.

 Former media executive and Roosevelt scholar Edward O'Keefe is the CEO.

-Doug Burgum, United States secretary of the interior and former North Dakota governor, supports the effort, citing the state's "opportunity to build a presidential library in honor of one of the most dynamic, influential, and world-changing presidents in the history of the US,” alongside the library's potential impacts on economic, academic, and tourism development within the state.
-Theodore Roosevelt V, President Roosevelt's great-great grandson, has also played a prominent role advocating for the library within the state.
-The Roosevelt family has purchased the 90.3 acres of land the library will be on.
+Doug Burgum, United States secretary of the interior and former North Dakota governor, supports the effort, citing the state's "opportunity to build a presidential library in honor of one of the most dynamic, influential, and world-changing presidents in the history of the US,” alongside the museum's potential impacts on economic, academic, and tourism development within the state.
+Theodore Roosevelt V, President Roosevelt's great grandson, has also played a prominent role advocating for the museum within the state.
+In 2020, the Roosevelt family purchased the 90.3 acres of land on which the museum sits.